Student Services Levy

 The Student Services Levy is capped after five years of full payments.

 The Lifetime Cap is calculated from the introduction of the Levy in 2010.

 You can apply for a rebate when you apply to enrol using myUC or please apply for the lifetime cap exemption by emailing email@example.com.

 Extensive financial analysis is carried out on the cost of providing student services.

 How the levy is spent

-The JOAB collaborates with the UCSA to determine student needs using research methodology that asks students on their needs.
-Students are able to tell us if they want particular services continued, amended or improved.
+The JOAB collaborates with the UCSA to determine student needs through a survey that asks students on their needs.
+Students are able to advise if they want particular services continued, amended or improved.

 For more information see the Student Services Levy Policy.